Professor Ruth Irwin - Head of School of Education

 Education is a site of great change.
 It is at the leading edge of cultural reproduction, and plays an important role in ‘producing’ the next generation.
 The School of Education at Aberdeen has great strengths across a range of areas, particularly Online learning, Inclusive education, Environmental education, Early years, Creativity, and Counselling.

-The School of Education is recognised as a national and international centre of excellence for creative and innovative thinking and practice in the field of professional and inter-professional learning and development.
+Education in Aberdeen is recognised as a national and international centre of excellence for creative and innovative thinking and practice in the field of professional and inter-professional learning and development.

 It contributes to the development of a world class education system in Scotland through excellence in teaching, research, and innovation.

-The School is located in the MacRobert Building, refurbished in 2005 with state-of-the art teaching facilities.
+The School is located in the MacRobert Building on the Kings College Campus.
 Innovative use is made of technology to support distance learning partnerships in both teaching and research, nationally and internationally.